typelevel/cats/README.md

 cautious about.
 We will also consider using `organization` and package name for major versioning in the future.
 But that decision is yet to be made.

+### Adopters

+Here's a (non-exhaustive) list of companies that use Cats in production.
+Don't see yours?
+[Add it in a PR!](https://github.com/typelevel/cats/edit/master/README.md)

+- Codecentric
+- Stripe
+- Verizon

 ### Maintainers

 The current maintainers (people who can merge pull requests) are: